Zhanglab-IOZ/LILAP/snakemake/README.md

    * C01.subreads.fasta.names (used for ccs identity analysis): [Google Drive Link](https://drive.google.com/file/d/1J7NSVweBkCzcdeTVnGGOUM9cw_hkT2D_/view?usp=sharing)

-Please put the demo data in to the data/ directory
+Please put the demo data into the data/ directory

 ## Output
-All the output file will located in the "results" directory:
+All the output file will be located in the "results" directory:

 Here are parts of the major results and their positions:
 ```